Albert A. Newman

-Albert Augustus Newman (born January 19, 1843 – September 5, 1933) was an American businessman, merchant and banker who is most known as the founder and president of Newman Dry Goods Company.
+Albert Augustus Newman (January 19, 1843 – September 5, 1933) was an American businessman, merchant and banker who is most known as the founder and president of Newman Dry Goods Company.

 He was prominent in Kansas for his widespread business endeavors which lead him become the Mayor of Arkansas City, president of several banks and the principle founder of Newman Dry Goods Company.
 His business was the largest of its kind in the state.
 While in the military he held the rank of colonel in the Maine State Militia, and fought in the American Civil War.
 He is also known for building the first flour mill in Southern Kansas.

 Early life and family history

 The Newmans traced their roots to the English, and were colonial settlers in Massachusetts.
 Ebenezer Newman, Albert Newman's grandfather was born in Billerica, Massachusetts, in 1791, and was the son of a soldier who fought in the American Revolution with the Massachusetts troops.
 Newman's father, Augustus G. Newman, was born in 1821 at Weld, Maine, and died in 1893.
 Albert Augustus Newman was born in Weld, Maine on January 19, 1843.
 Newman was the oldest of their five children.
 He grew up in Weld, and attended the common schools in his birth town, and went on to enroll in Bates College, (then called the Main State Seminary) in Lewiston, Maine.

 At nineteen, he left Bates to fight in for the Union in the American Civil War.
 He enlisted in 1862 in the Tenth Maine Infantry, and went on to the Twenty-ninth Maine Regiment, and served for three terms in the regiment.

 While in the Army he fought in Battle of Winchester, Battle of Fisher's Hill, Battle of Cedar Creek, Battle of Antietam, and the Battle of Chancellorsville.